tom-pollak/notes/SYS2/Exam/SYS2 Exam.md

 ### 5.ii

-If one of the processes exits while waiting, the other process will be indefinitely postponed when it reaches the wait section, as it will be waiting for a signal to $Sem$ that will never be sent as the other process has exited
+If one of the processes terminates while waiting, the other process will be indefinitely postponed when it reaches the wait section, as it will be waiting for a signal to $Sem$ that will never be sent as the other process has exited

 ### 5.iii

+# TODO petersons algo?

 ```c
 void increment() {